-The Jaw labeling standard setting in RayPhysics is described in section 5.4 The jaw and MLC labeling standard on page 148.
+The Jaw labeling standard setting in RayPhysics is described in section 5.4 The jaw and MLC labeling standard on page 153.

-534 The wedge filter coordinate system
+5.3.4 The wedge filter coordinate system

-The wedge filter coordinate system rotates with the wedge and the positive quaxis points from heel to toe of the wedge.
+The wedge filter coordinate system rotates with the wedge and the positive y axis points from heel to toe of the wedge.
 The wedge filter coordinate system has the beam limiting device coordinate system as its mother system.
-In RayPhysics and the main RayStation 2024B application, the wedge coordinate system is defined to coincide with the selected collimator coordinate system (IEC 61217 or Non-IEC) for a wedge orientation of zero degrees.
+In RayPhysics and the main RayStation v2025 application, the wedge coordinate system is defined to coincide with the selected collimator coordinate system (IEC 61217 or Non-IEC) for a wedge orientation of zero degrees.